The Integrated Atlas of Mental Health, Alcohol and other Drugs (AoD) – Western Australia (the Atlas)

 Since July 2017, the Australian National University (ANU), the University of Queensland (UQ), WAPHA and the MHC have been engaged in a project to achieve what is known as semantic interoperabililty or concordance mapping.
 This means that the frameworks (taxonomies) of the National Mental Health Service Planning Framework tool (NMHSPF tool) and the Atlas will be able to be used together as mental health service planning tools.
 The Report for this project was finalised on 1 May 2018.

 Negotiations are currently underway with the Mental Health Branch of the Cth Department of Health in relation to further testing and validation of this process by other jurisdictions which have an Atlas and to put in place the requisite privacy protocols related to the NMHSPF tool usage, this additional testing will involve.

 Interim Access to Atlas information for WAPHA staff:

-From 15 January 2018 until the Atlas is published on the WAPHA and MHC websites, selected WAPHA staff can access the Atlas.
+From 15 January 2018 until the Atlas is publically launched and decisions made about how/by whom it can be accessed, selected WAPHA staff can access the Atlas data.
 These staff are: WAPHA GMs, Metro/Regional Managers and Special Projects Managers.
 The process involves completing a WAPHA data request (button located on WALLACE under the Purchase Order button).
 The request will be forwarded to the Data Custodian.
-Any assistance required please contact Leigh Newman on 0472 844 224 or email@example.com
+Any assistance required please contact Leigh Newman on 0472 844 224 or firstname.lastname@example.org

 My Community Directory:

-Draft Report in final stages.
-Report will be provided to WAPHA Executive, Project Reference Group, MHC and 4 participating hospitals for comment in February 2018.
-Anticipated Report will be published on WAPHA website February/March 2018.
+The Finalised Report will be tabled for consideration by the WAPHA Executive, Project Reference Group, MHC and 4 participating hospitals for comment in June 2018.
+It is anticipated that this Report will be published on the WAPHA website in late June 2018.

 For information about these projects please contact: